EOxServer/soap-proxy/soap_proxy/test/README.txt

 Navigate to locate and load 's2p_TestSuite001.xml'.

+Open each test step (one for each of the three test cases) and set the endpoint URL at the top of its editor window to the URL of your service.
+Be sure to close the editor windows and save the project.

-Once the test suite is loaded, right-click the test suite for a context menu -> Launch TestRunner --> [ Launch ]
+Once the test suite is loaded,  configured and saved, right-click the test suite for a context menu -> Launch TestRunner --> [ Launch ]

 A successful run ends with a dialog 'Execution finished successfully'.